codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/git-checkout.md

 ## Working inside the cloned directory

 Normally each [pipeline step]({{site.baseurl}}/docs/pipelines/steps/) in Codefresh can be named as you want.
-Specifically, for the git-clone step however the name `main_clone` is special.
+Specifically, for the Git-clone step however the name `main_clone` is special.

-If you name your clone step as `main_clone` the Codefresh will automatically change the working directory for all the next (non git-clone) pipeline steps, to be the same as the project that was just checked out.
+If you name your clone step as `main_clone`, Codefresh automatically changes the working directory for all the next (non Git-clone) pipeline steps, to be the same as the project that was just checked out.
 This only applies to [built-in]({{site.baseurl}}/docs/pipelines/steps/#built-in-steps) Codefresh steps and not [custom plugins]({{site.baseurl}}/docs/pipelines/steps/#creating-a-typed-codefresh-plugin).

 {% include
 image.html